DanielSantos01/Servers/README.md

-# UDP-Server
+# Servers Repository
-Server implementation by using the UDP communication protocol
+Repository for the project of the "computer networks" discipline, containing servers in TCP and UDP architecture